 Question #25

-A Racial and ethnic minorities are responsible for a substantial amount of property and drug crime therefore creating policies favoring punitiveness
+A Racial and ethnic minorities are responsible for a substantial amount of violent crime therefore creating policies favoring punitiveness

 B Negative racial stereotypes and collective racial resentment are negatively correlated with policies favoring punitiveness